dansleboby/ZoomPHP-sdk/docs/Api/WebinarsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$webinar_id = 789; // int | The webinar ID in \"**long**\" format(represented as int64 data type in JSON).
+$webinar_id = 56; // int | The webinar ID in \"**long**\" format(represented as int64 data type in JSON).
-$occurrence_id = "occurrence_id_example"; // string | Unique Identifier that identifies an occurrence of a recurring webinar.
+$occurrence_id = 'occurrence_id_example'; // string | Unique Identifier that identifies an occurrence of a recurring webinar.
 [Recurring webinars](https://support.zoom.us/hc/en-us/articles/216354763-How-to-Schedule-A-Recurring-Webinar) can have a maximum of 50 occurrences.
 When you create a recurring Webinar using [Create a Webinar API](https://marketplace.zoom.us/docs/api-reference/zoom-api/webinars/webinarcreate), you can retrieve the Occurrence ID from the response of the API call.
-$show_previous_occurrences = true; // bool | Set the value of this field to `true` if you would like to view Webinar details of all previous occurrences of a recurring Webinar.
+$show_previous_occurrences = True; // bool | Set the value of this field to `true` if you would like to view Webinar details of all previous occurrences of a recurring Webinar.

 try {
     $result = $apiInstance->webinar($webinar_id, $occurrence_id, $show_previous_occurrences);